inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 created on the pypi website.

 This creates a project on PyPI which we now can publish to using github actions.
-The access token that has been created can be deleted and is no longer needed.
+The access token that has been created can now be deleted as it is no longer needed.

 ### Publishing from github to PyPI